Skip to main content

 Again, the filter is applied to the folder you were in when you initiated the view.
 Thus it displays all emails within that folder, as well as in all subfolders.
 It will not display emails above your current location i.e. all the way back to the root folder.

-The email view supports .msg as well as .eml files.
+The Emails view supports both .msg as well as .eml files.

-Note: Currently, customization of columns (adding or removing) in the file view is not supported.
-However, you can rearrange and resize the columns temporarily but note that any changes made in this manner will revert back when you navigate away from the file section.
+At this time, column customization (adding or removing columns) is not supported.
+However, you can temporarily rearrange and resize columns.
+These changes will reset when you navigate away from the Files tab.

 If you hover over a file or folder you will see a small ellipsis menu appear and, depending on the integrations you have installed, you should see a menu similar to this :